 Enjoying Your New Sober Lifestyle

 The most important thing about your new sober life is to recognize that it truly is new.
-Addiction is a harsh disease, and you can’t simply expect everything to go back to normal afterwards.
+Addiction is a harsh disease, and you can’t simply expect everything to go back to normal afterward.
 Things will absolutely be different after recovery.

 It may seem, at first, like these changes are negative, simply because they’re different.
 But recognize that these changes are part of the best thing that will ever happen to you – as long as you allow it to be.
 You will need to find some new things to enjoy – and know that you will enjoy them far more than anything you’ve experienced before.